 Workplaces are often full of challenges.
-When you have confidence, you are able to face these challenges head-on because you know that you're good at your job, you provide value to your company, and you can act in a way that shows that to others.
-When you present yourself as being confident, you demand the attention of other people and they listen to your opinions and ideas.
+When you have confidence, you can face these challenges head-on because you know that you're good at your job, you provide value to your company, and you can act in a way that shows that to others.
+When you present yourself as confident, you demand other people's attention, and they listen to your opinions and ideas.

-Think about the amount of competition you face during an interview process.
-Employers scan through an abundance of applicants, many of which are indistinguishable on paper due to having similar work histories.
+Think about the amount of competition you face during the interview process.
+Employers scan through many applicants, many of whom are indistinguishable on paper due to having similar work histories.
 Acing your interview will help you stand out from everyone else.

 10. Personal Branding

-Personal branding is about customer perceptions and preferences, and is mainly focused on improving yourself while you're establishing your own brand.
-It’s important to have a clear idea of the impression that you want other people to have of you, and to be diligent enough to take the necessary steps to achieve that image.
+Personal branding is about customer perceptions and preferences and mainly focuses on improving yourself while establishing your own brand.
+It’s important to have a clear idea of the impression you want other people to have of you and be diligent enough to take the necessary steps to achieve that image.

-If you have the ability to persuade, you have the ability to influence other people.
-Persuasion is one of the most important skills to develop because without it, your ideas won’t gain any momentum.
-Having the ability to persuade stakeholders to buy into an idea, product, or service is important for people in many different types of roles.
+Having the ability to persuade stakeholders to buy into an idea, product or service is important for people in many different types of roles.
 Persuasive people can use their skills to influence others to help them with projects, choose their side, or benefit them in some other way.

 12. Presentation Skills